 Submit a Program Sheet to Your Department

-A signed copy of your own Program Sheet generally must be submitted to the major department at the beginning of the quarter prior to the quarter in which you intend to graduate.
-However, it is prudent to have a completed and approved Program Sheet on file with your department by the end of your junior year, and some departments have special requirements: Electrical Engineering majors are required to submit their Program Sheet by the end of the quarter following their declaration; revisions are allowed up to the beginning of the final quarter before graduation.
+A signed copy of your own Program Sheet generally must be submitted to the major department the quarter prior to the quarter in which you intend to graduate (or at latest by the Deadline to Apply to Graduate).
+However, some departments have special requirements: Electrical Engineering majors are required to submit their Program Sheet by the end of the quarter following their declaration; revisions are allowed up to the beginning of the final quarter before graduation.

 Revising an Approved Program Sheet

 A program sheet that has been approved and signed by your advisor must be resubmitted for approval if you change your program.
 That is, any deviation from required courses or transfer of credit from another institution must be petitioned using your current program sheet, which you should then have re-approved/re-signed by your advisor and department.
 The final program sheet you will use to graduate must have all changes initialed and dated in ink by your advisor, and must be reviewed and signed by your department, etc. See the Petitions page for details on petitions.
 Petitions to alter graduation requirements, for transfer credit evaluation, or for course substitutions should be submitted as early as possible and always at least one quarter before your final quarter as an undergraduate student.

 The Program Sheet provides a convenient way to assess a program with respect to accreditation requirements, which are not the same as the School’s curricular requirements.
 In order to satisfy Accreditation Board for Engineering and Technology (ABET) requirements, a student majoring in Civil or Mechanical Engineering must complete one and a half years (minimum of 68 units) of Engineering Science and Engineering Design appropriate to the student’s field of study.
 Engineering Science and Design units are not the same as total units; see program sheet forms and major descriptions for details.

 Declaring an Engineering Major